fraunhoferipk/tuiframework/README.md

 The concept of the framework and ways to include it in own applications are explained in

 Israel, J. H., Belaifa, O., Gispen, A., & Stark, R. (2011).
 An Object-centric Interaction Framework for Tangible Interfaces in Virtual Environments.
-Fifth international conference on Tangible, embedded, and embodied interaction ACM TEI’11 (pp. 325–332).
+Fifth international conference on Tangible, embedded, and embodied interaction ACM TEIï¿½11 (pp. 325ï¿½332).
 Fuchal, Portugal: ACM Press.
 Retrieved from http://dx.doi.org/10.1145/1935701.1935777

 A video showing an example TUI-Server configuration (optical tracking and eye tracking) can be found here: http://www.youtube.com/embed/2Uq74gZKkA0?list=PL1Sfv6_XKslitnKci7wtCjlBMM5C9F5K5

-For further information please contact oliver.belaifa@ipk.fraunhofer.de or johann.habakuk.israel@ipk.fraunhofer.de.
+For further information please contact belaifa@noovoon.de or JohannHabakuk.Israel@htw-berlin.de.

 ----------------------------------------------------------------------